 After eating solid versions at two local restaurants, we hit the Genovese motherlode at Pizzeria Concettina Ai Tre Santi (served in a Frittatina and on the side for good measure) where we literally wanted to lick the bowl.
 The Genovese sauce was that good.

-Where to Eat Linguini al Cartoccio in Naples
+Where To Eat Linguine al Cartoccio In Naples

 Although Spaghetti alle Vongole sounds exotic, the name literally translates to Spaghetti with Clams.
 And that’s exactly what the dish includes plus a few extra ingredients like olive oil, garlic and the occasional volcanic tomato.

 Enjoyed all over Italy but invented in Naples, Spaghetti alle Vongole is easy to find at trattorias around the city.
-It’s the last dish we ate in Naples since we needed a break from pizza.
+It was the last dish we ate before leaving Naples since we needed a break from pizza.
 Simple and filling, with a lightly slightly briny sauce and just a hint of fresh tomato, it did not disappoint.